List of Moby-Dick characters

 Moby-Dick (1851) is a novel by Herman Melville.
-While some characters only appear in the shore-based chapters at the beginning of the book, and others are captains and crewmembers of other ships, the majority of the characters are officers or crewmembers of the whaling ship, Pequod.
+While some characters only appear in the shore-based chapters at the beginning of the book, and others are captains and crewmembers of other ships, the majority of the characters are officers or crewmembers of the whaling ship Pequod.

 Ishmael

 Ishmael is the narrator of the book.
 He recounts the whaling voyage led by Captain Ahab while also explaining the history and mechanics of whaling and attempting to promote the nobility of the trade.
 He primarily observes the major events of the novel as opposed to being an active participant in them.
 In the epilogue, it is revealed that Ishmael was the only survivor of the sinking of the Pequod.
 The name Ishmael has come to symbolize orphans, exiles, and social outcasts in reference to the biblical character from which his name is taken.

 Captain Ahab

-Captain Ahab is the tyrannical captain of the Pequod.
+Captain Ahab is the tyrannical captain of Pequod.
 Prior to the events of the novel, Captain Ahab lost his leg while hunting Moby Dick, leading to a monomaniacal desire in Ahab to kill the "White Whale".
-It is his obsession with Moby Dick that dooms the Pequod and its crew, with Ishmael as the sole survivor.
+It is his obsession with Moby Dick that dooms Pequod and her crew, with Ishmael as the sole survivor.
 Following his introduction, Ahab overtakes Ishmael as the central figure of the book.
 He is the main protagonist of the novel.